 Argan (argania spinosa) oil

-Herbal Essences argan oil shampoos, conditioners, masks and oils include real argan oil, as certified by plant experts at the Royal Botanic Gardens, Kew in London.
+Herbal Essences argan oil shampoos, conditioners, masks and oils infused with real argan, as certified by plant experts at the Royal Botanic Gardens, Kew in London.

 Argan oil is sometimes referred to as liquid gold